Guendouzi inspires Marseille to win over Lorient

 Marseille sealed the win in stoppage time when Guendouzi's shot was turned in by Lorient defender Houboulang Mendes.

+"As a footballer you live for these kinds of matches.
+Everyone dreams of playing in them.
+With the energy here at home I know we can do something really good.

+"It's going to be a great match and we'll do everything to win it."

-High-flying Ligue 1 side Nice were undone by a well-worked early goal as they lost 1-0 at Troyes earlier in the day, surrendering third place to Marseille.
+High-flying Nice were undone by a well-worked goal as they lost 1-0 at Troyes earlier in the day, surrendering third place to Marseille.

 Nice went into the game with five wins in eight matches this season, but struggling Troyes scored the only goal after just four minutes.